Direct and Indirect horizontal hot water cylinders can be

 or oil boiler is moved by a small circulating pump, unpumped heat sources

-(as their name suggests) do not utilise a pump in order to circulate water
+(as their name suggests) do not utilise a pump in to circulate water

-on their route to dump heat, instead they rely on what's known as a gravity
+through the heat exchanger, instead they rely on what's known as

-the principle of hot water rising and cooler water falling.
-Water newly
+flow created by the action of warm water rising in external pipe work and cooler water falling.

-heated by the appliance (AGA or woodburner) is hotter than water returning
+To explain further, water heated by the appliance (AGA, Rayburn, woodburner, etc) is hotter than water returning

-from the cylinder, so when pipework is configured correctly water will rise
+from the cylinder, so when pipe work is configured correctly hot water will rise

 for the cycle to repeat itself - a circulating flow being created.
 This is